 - The service qualifies you for special military pay for duty subject to hostile fire or imminent danger.
 Military pay received for this service will qualify for the combat zone exclusion if all of the requirements (other than service in a combat zone) are met and the pay is verifiable by reference to military pay records.

 This deadline extension applies to certain civilian members who are serving in a combat zone in support of military operations.
-This includes career fields such as Merchant Marines, Red Cross workers, civil service members, accredited correspondents, and civilian contractors.
-The hey here is the duties must be in direct support of military operations.
+This includes career fields such as Merchant Marines, Red Cross workers, civil service members, accredited correspondents and civilian contractors.
+The key here is that the duties must be in direct support of military operations.
 Simply being a civilian in the country and working a civilian job not related to military service is not enough to qualify for the extension.

 Installment Payments to IRS Can Be Deferred

-If you are deployed to a combat zone while making installment payments on an IRS debt then you can defer your payments without penalty or interest.
+If you are deployed to a combat zone while making installment payments on an IRS debt, then you can also defer your payments without penalty or interest.
 You can defer payments for the duration of your deployment, plus 180 days.
 This can give you a breather and hopefully a chance to catch up with your financial obligations.
-That said, you may be able to continue your payments without as much financial problems due to the increased pay you will receive while deployed (tax free pay, hostile fire pay, per diem, and possible other pay).
-To defer your payments, you will need to contact the IRS office you are making payments to and work with them to set up the new plan.
+That said, you may be able to continue your payments with less financial stress due to the increased pay you will receive while deployed (tax-free, hostile fire, per diem and possibly other pay).
+To defer your payments, you will need to contact the IRS office you are making your payments to and work with them to set up the new plan.

-Need More Info?
-See the IRS Regs or Speak with a Tax Pro
+If You Need More Info, See the IRS Regs or Speak with a Tax Pro

 Tax returns can get more complicated if you have a family and file a joint tax return with your spouse.
-In most cases, your spouse will get the same extension as you.
+In most cases, your spouse will get the same extension as you do.
 The deadline only applies to individual taxes and income from a small business when taxed as a sole proprietor.
-These extensions do not apply to you if you have a business taxed as an LLC, S-Corp, Corporation, and some other small business entities.
+These extensions do not apply to you if you have a business taxed as an LLC, S-Corp, corporation and some other small business entities.

-Each case is unique, so you want to use this page for general guidelines.
-Always do your own research and consult with the IRS regulations (see IRS pub 3, linked above).
+Each case is unique, so use this page for general guidelines only.
+Always do your own research and consult with the IRS regulations (see IRS Publication 3, linked above).
 The IRS also has a dedicated military tax extension page on their website with FAQs.
-Finally, if in doubt, consult with a CPA, IRS Registered Agent, or other tax pro.
+Finally, if in doubt, consult with a certified public accountant, IRS enrolled agent or other tax professional.
 Taxes are one area where it is worth it to pay for professional advice.

 - Most military members are eligible for free tax preparation.

-- Many military members who deployed are eligible for the Heroes Earned Retirement Opportunities Act (Heroes Act), which gives military members the opportunity to contribute to a traditional or Roth IRA, even if all of their income was earned in a tax free zone and was not considered earned income.
+- Many military members who deployed are eligible for the Heroes Earned Retirement Opportunities Act (Heroes Act), which gives them the opportunity to contribute to a traditional or Roth IRA, even if all of their income was earned in a tax-free zone and was not considered earned income.

 - Was your military pay and benefits taxable or non-taxable?
 Check out these resources: Taxable Military Income and Non-Taxable Military Income.

-The military pay system is full of rules that are specific to military members and many of them can have an affect on your taxes.
-When in doubt, contact a tax professional for more information regarding your specific situation!
+The military pay system is full of rules that are specific to military members, and many of them can affect your taxes.
+When in doubt, contact a tax professional for more information regarding your specific situation.